 Budgets and Grant Writing [back to top]

-The Budgets and Grant Writing section on SharePoint contains guidelines on how to write grants and prepare budgets.
-Additional resources in this section are organized into five different categories as follows:
+The Budgets and Grant Writing section on Google Drive contains guidelines on how to write grants and prepare budgets.